oscarlaf03/stock_chat/README.md

 The broker module initiates a queue via `pika` and `RabbitMQ`, user's messages are pushed  via a `Publisher` class into the queue to be picked up by a `Consumer`, the consumer acts as a middle-ware and knows when and when no to ask for a reply from the `Bot`

-Whenever a message starts with "/" the consumer asks the Bot for an answer emits the answer back to the chat room using `redis` and `socketio`
+Whenever a message starts with "/" the consumer asks the Bot for an answer and emits the answer back to the chat room using `redis` and `socketio`

 #### Bot
-Bot is a very slim class, in about 65 lines of code the bot initiates with a  `message` and a `username` of who send that message and can interpret whether or not the command is valid and if there is data for the given stock symbol
+Bot is a very slim class, in about 65 lines of code the bot initiates with a  `message` and a `username` of who send that message.
+The bot can interpret whether or not the command is valid and if there is complete data for the given stock symbol

 ### Requirements:
 * RabbitMQ must be installed